Hilton Honors is a solid all-rounder with some unique features. Is it good enough to be your primary program?

 You should allow 60 days for the Exchange to conclude.

-Should you wish to use your points for additional airline miles, you can exchange HH points for airline miles with a large range of carriers.
+Should you wish to use your points for additional airline miles, you can exchange HH points for frequent flyer miles with a range of carriers.
 Points earned are readily transferred to airlines' mileage program (the way say Marriott Bonvoy allows), but transfers can take 30 days to be reflected in your account.

-Using airline miles to top up your HH points isn't as easy.
+Using frequent flyer miles to top up your HH points isn't as easy.
 You'll need:

 There are ongoing Hilton Honors offers that offer good value, with some special offers for mature members, (US) military families and others providing points bonuses or rebates for particular properties or types of stays. including a 15% discount for Advance Purchase/Non-Refundable bookings.

 Hilton Honors also have regular promotions, including discounted points purchases or reduced redemptions, that make the program more attractive than at first appears.